-The Public Works Department is responsible for maintaining the infrastructure of the City as well as acting as the City's Code Enforcement.
+The Public Works Department is responsible for maintaining the infrastructure of the City.

 The Department has an active on-call schedule, so any emergency situation can be taken care of immediately day or night.
 If there is an emergency involving streets, water (such as no service), or sewer after normal business hours, please contact the City Office at 801-479-3177 ext.
 211.

 Water, Sewer & Storm Drain